-You are cordially invited to attend the special meeting in lieu of annual meeting of shareholders (the "Special Meeting") of Alliance MMA Inc. ("AMMA" or the "Company"), to be held at Hyatt Place Boca Raton/Downtown, 100 E. Palmetto Park Rd., Boca Raton, Florida 33432 on [ ], 2019, at 11:00 a.m.
-(Eastern Standard Time) or at any adjournment or postponement thereof, for the purpose of considering and taking appropriate action with respect to those matters described below.
+You are cordially invited to attend the special meeting in lieu of annual meeting of shareholders (the "Special Meeting") of Alliance MMA Inc. ("AMMA" or the "Company"), to be held at Hyatt Place Boca Raton/Downtown, 100 E. Palmetto Park Rd., Boca Raton, Florida 33432 on January 30, 2019, at 2:00 p.m.
+(Eastern Standard Time) or at any adjournment or postponement thereof, for the purpose of considering and taking appropriate action with respect to those matters described below